Oh ATP and Audrn Group Where Art Thou?

 The AT Partnerships search produced nil results while Jade Capital Partners produced evidence of an active website (which means little in cyberworld) and an ASIC Notice of Application For Wind Up Order.

 The notice stated that the application was commenced by the plaintiff Veridian Markets Pty Ltd on 08/09/2017 and scheduled to be heard at the Federal Court of NSW at 11AM, 18 October 2017.

 The notice concluded with the following statement: ‘This notice does not mean that the company was wound up.
 To check whether the company was wound up following publication of this notice, search the ASIC database using the ASIC Connect function on ASIC’s website.’

 I clicked on the ASIC Connect function link but was led to an error message and instruction to contact ASIC for more information.
-Pardon my cynicism, but given what I have learned about ASIC’s ‘under the carpet’ policy with the Queensland ‘Kiwi Cartel,’ I wonder if Jade Capital Partners enjoyed a similar fate.
-I immediately emailed Veridian Markets to enquire the fate of Jade Capital Partners and received an email requesting my phone number which I have provided.
-I look forward to their call.
+Pardon my cynicism, but given what I have learned about ASIC’s ‘under the carpet’ policy with the Queensland Kiwi’s, I wonder if Jade Capital Partners enjoyed similar treatment.
+I immediately emailed Veridian Markets to enquire the fate of Jade Capital Partners and received an email requesting my phone number which I provided.
+I am still waiting for the call.

 The Ones That Got Away

 In closing, it still peeves me that ATP and Audrn got away without paying me the promised sum of $14,999 before 1 January 2016 as per the signed Deed of Settlement.
 To recap, ATP paid me $200 in May 2015 before disappearing like a puff of rancid smoke.

 AFSL holders Audrn and Jade Capital initially played ‘pass the hotcake’ regarding who was responsible for the Deed of Settlement.
 Jade Capital Partners behaved reasonably well and agreed to pay back my minimal lost trading monies while Audrn Group did a runner.